 Immersion who-za-whatsa?
 If you’ve never seen one, you’d probably stop and ask yourself, what the heck is that?
 Followed up by, so, what’s the point?
-Well, you see, the immersion blender is a bit of a newcomer when it comes to popular kitchen gadgets and I’d say it’s well worth the investment if you’re an avid home cooker.
-Okay, maybe it’s not that new, it’s been patented since the 50’s and used within commercial kitchens since at least the 60’s.
-That said, I feel like it’s popularity has only come into it’s peak within the last 15 years or so.
+Well, you see, the immersion blender is a bit of a newcomer when it comes to popular kitchen gadgets and I’d say it is well worth the investment if you’re an avid home cooker.
+Okay, maybe it’s not that new, it’s been patented since the 1950’s and used within commercial kitchens since at least the 1960’s.
+That said, I feel like its popularity has only come into its peak within the last 15 years or so.
 So, I’ve established it’s useful but…how?
 Well, read this handy little info-tastic guide here and you’ll know when and how to use it!

 Immersion Blender Defined

 So, an immersion blender, or stick blender is basically a motor, with a stick, and a blade at the end that spins.
 It’s like an upside-down blender without a container to hold whatever you are blending.
 So what would the container be you ask?
 Well, just about anything!
 That’s the beauty of an immersion blender, it can be inserted into just about any bowl, pot, or any other pan that’s big enough to not fly whatever is inside all over.
 Most of them look a little like this:

 They come in lots of shapes and sizes.
 The power of the motor, length, and accessories are some factors to consider when purchasing.
 Most of these bad boys have at least two speed or power settings but it can very.
 Commercial ones can be pretty powerful, but they are meant to handle a lot more use.
 Those are just some of the features to keep in mind when purchasing.
 I went with a pretty simple model, powerful but quiet and two speed settings.
 It has never let me down.